kevinkit/beautifulWebCams/README.md

 # Welcome to Beautiful webcams, feel free to add !

 To contribute change the README.md (View on GitHub).
-Every city is only allowed to have five cameras at once.
+Every city is only allowed to have three cameras at once.

 ## Mannheim

-# Welcome to Beautiful webcams, feel free to add !

-To contribute change the README.md (View on GitHub).
-Every city is only allowed to have five cameras at once.

 ## Mannheim